 shall be evidence until the contrary is proved of the due making, existence, confirmation, approval and giving of such regulation, declaration, order or notice and of all preliminary steps necessary to give full force and effect to the same.

-[Section 13 amended by No. 75 of 1987 s.
-6.]
+[Section 13 amended: No. 75 of 1987 s.
+6; No. 10 of 2012 s.
+23.]

 14. Evidence of documents issued by the Board